marcomer/SauceTool/README.md

 ### `SAUCE_FileType` enum
 An enum to help with identifying FileTypes.
 All constants start with `SAUCE_FT_` and are named according to the FileTypes listed in the [specs FileType table](https://www.acid.org/info/sauce/sauce.htm#FileType).

+### `SAUCE_get_error()`
+Get an error message about the last SAUCE error that occurred.
+An empty string will be returned if no SAUCE error has yet to occur.

+### `SAUCE_set_default(const SAUCE* sauce)`
+Fill a SAUCE struct with the default fields.
+ID and Version fields will be set to their required values.
+All other fields will be set to their defaults, which is typically 0 or spaces.

+### `SAUCE_num_comment_lines(const char* string)`
+Determine how many comment lines a string will need in order to place it in a CommentBlock.